 Clients We Serve

-Our life science and medical technology lawyers currently represent a diverse client base from the bioscience, pharmaceutical (both prescription and OTC), medical device and healthcare industries, ranging from large publicly-traded organizations to early and mid-stage start-up companies.
+Our life science and medical technology lawyers currently represent a diverse client base from the bioscience, pharmaceutical, medical device, and healthcare industries, ranging from universities and large, publicly traded organizations to early and mid-stage start-up companies.

 We have a proven track record representing manufacturers, distributors, inventors, researchers, venture capitalists, angel investors, engineers, product designers and vendors, in their intellectual property, transactional, litigation and various other legal matters.

 Our clients' products and services span the fields of:

 - Genetic sequencing

 - Health information technologies and health economics